ShamindaKanchana/RS_codes/RS_codes_for_DNAStorage_schifra/README.md

 #### 4. Error Correction Efficiency

-Both systems demonstrate identical error correction rates as they implement the same RS(15,11) code:
+Both systems demonstrate perfect error correction for all correctable errors as they implement the same RS(15,11) code:
-- 100% success rate for 0 errors (as expected)
+- 100% success rate for 0 errors (no correction needed)
-- ~73% success rate for 1 error per block
+- 100% success rate for 1 error per block
-- ~70% success rate for 2 errors per block
+- 100% success rate for 2 errors per block
+- 0% success rate for 3 or more errors per block

+The RS(15,11) code guarantees perfect correction of up to 2 symbol errors per 15-symbol block.
+The system processes each block independently, ensuring reliable error correction within the code's designed capacity.

 ### Performance Optimization Recommendations